facebook

 Seek Truth

 The friend who reminded me about my politically-themed dodgeball game is now an atheist.
-He was raised in a church but when he reflected on his faith, it could not hold to the scrutiny.
-He commented to me once that “unreflected faith is not a virtue.”
+He was raised in a church, but when he reflected on his faith, it could not hold to the scrutiny.
+Once, he commented to me that “unreflected faith is not a virtue.”
 He is right.
-Blindly following without questioning or internalizing is not a virtue.
+Blindly following a religion without questioning or internalizing is not a virtue.
 I’m not even sure it is faith.
-So many have the veneer of the faithful and when they scratch it they find that there is no faith underneath.
-So, the church encourages people not to scratch and as a result, they never have to confront the vacuum in their souls.
+Many have the veneer of faithfulness, yet when they scratch it, they find that there is no faith underneath.
+The church, too often, encourages people not to scratch.
+Then, they never have to confront the vacuum in their souls.
 They are whitewashed but don’t know what is beneath.
 That isn’t a virtue.
 Scratch.
 Scratch hard.
 Test your faith and challenge your assumptions.
-If you end up a Democrat or even a Republican it is okay.
-Because a reflective faith is a virtue even if it doesn’t look exactly like your parents or your pastors or your friends or even if it does.
+If you end up a Democrat or even a Republican, it is okay.
+The Kingdom of God is not tied to political parties.

-As a final note.
-I’m a Liberal Democrat.
-But, neither the Democratic Party nor the progressive “agenda” own God.
+As a final note, I’m a Liberal Democrat.
+But neither the Democratic Party nor the progressive “agenda” own God.
 Neither does the Republican party or Conservatism.
 Each of them is correct only so far as they reflect the heart of God.
-I know good faithful people who are conservative Republicans.
+I know good, faithful people who are conservative Republicans.
 Reasonable people can come to different conclusions.

 About Post Author